Dr. Elena Schjavland, PhD CT-APRN

 But irreversible dementia is a term describing a cluster of diseases that are progressive and terminal.
 These diseases advance slowly and cause multi-system disabilities.
 There is no cure for dementia.
 The most common type of dementia is Alzheimer's disease.
 Chronic diseases like high blood pressure and Diabetes cause Vascular Dementia.
 Parkinson's also has a related dementia.
 Dementia always progresses through mild, moderate and severe stages.

 Keys2Memory is striving to bridge a gap in care, so we can be there to listen to your issues and keep your family healthcare provider informed.
-We practice in Mystic-Groton-Stonington and New London County areas of Southeast Connecticut, and other areas under special circumstances.
+We practice in Ledyard and I95 Old Lyme to Pawcatuck areas of Southeast Connecticut, and other areas under special circumstances (fees will apply).

 A house call strategy allows a comfortable setting where patients perform their best, home safety can be evaluated, trust initiated, and a personalized care plan is devised.
 Office visits are also available.
 Our care model empowers you to learn, adapt and self-manage in a setting of privacy and partnership.